nju-cn-course/nju-network-labs/README.md

 We encourage discussions with others to clarify questions about homework problems and programming assignment problem statements.
 However

-> [!DANGER|style:flat]
+{% hint style="danger" %}
-> 1. Programming solutions must be your own.
+1. Programming solutions must be your own.
-> 2. Do not make your remote assignment repository public.
+2. Do not make your remote assignment repository public.
+{% endhint %}